yet-it-compiles/JP-Cripps-Bot/README.md

 ## Project Inspiration
-This bot was inspired by an activity in Red Dead Redemption Online (RDO), which allows you to preform wagon steals on players running deliveries.
-The objective of this content is to steal the player's wagon, and successfully make it to an alternative seller location.
-Upon successful delivery, the guild member will say type a target phrase in a designated channel to record their wagon steal.
-Overtime, this bots functionality grew to be able to record many other activies in RDO.
+Initially developed as a freelance solution aimed at providing a fun, and competitive activity for a large Red Dead Redemption Online (RDO) community.
+The inspiration for the project was derived from a in-game PvP activity in which a group of players can engage with another in attempt to steal their wagon when riding out to a delivery.
+Originally created to track wagon thefts during in-game PvP activities, JP Cripps has evolved into a feature-rich bot that offers a variety of community-driven features enabling users to users to participate in challenges, track progress towards role milestones, and engage in competitive games centered around the Red Dead Redemption Online universe.

-Therefore, the bot aims to give the ability to any member to look back in the message history and see how many occurrences of a target word/phrase of have been said by each user, and then return this information in a formated chart.
+## Planned Features

-## Planned Features - All Features and Requirements - COMPLETED
+All Requested Features and Requirements have been met.

 ## Requested Features Implemented